You need to write a blog post that can be read … fast

 For writers who are keen to learn how to create a blog that will gain the maximum amount of attention, there are only a few key rules for preparing a good blog article.

-Select your blog topic carefully.
+Select your blog post ideas carefully.

 Style your writing to be very easy to read.